Amazeful/Amazeful-Twitch/README.md

 # Amazeful-Twitch
 > The all new amazefulbot version 2.
+Now fully open source.

 Work in Progress